Quantum Measurement and Initial Conditions

 A classical system is determined by a set of partial differential equations, and initial conditions.
 Initial conditions are determined by an experiment performed at the time $t_0$ (within an error inherent to measurements).
 In classical mechanics, the observation process can find the system in any allowed state.

-In quantum mechanics, the system can only be found in one of the eigenstates of the observable (what the measurement apparatus records is the eigenvalue).
+By \emph{measurement} we will understand a quantum measurement, performed with a \emph{measurement device} or \emph{apparatus}, as described by von Neumann \cite{vonNeumann1955foundations}.
+Accordingly, what we measure are \emph{observables}, which are Hermitian operators defined on the Hilbert space of the observed system.
+The outcome of the measurement is an \emph{eigenvalue} of the observable, and the observed system is found to be in an \emph{eigenstate} of the observable.

 The measurement of the quantum state of the system is considered to trigger the second process, the \textit{wavefunction collapse}, or the \textit{state vector reduction} process {\qmR} (fig. \ref{qm_reduction_0.pdf}).

-\image{qm_reduction_0.pdf}{0.48}{The wavefunction collapse, or the {\qmR} process.}

-This consists in projecting the state of the quantum system on an eigenstate of the measured observable, reseting by this its initial conditions.
+This consists of projecting the state of the quantum system on an eigenstate of the measured observable, resetting by this its initial conditions.

+\image{qm_reduction_0.pdf}{0.6}{The wavefunction collapse, or the {\qmR} process.}